privacybydesign/irma-documentation/docs/irma-server.md

 - Also available as [Go library](irma-server-lib.md) instead of standalone server
   - Bindings to other programming languages (Python, Ruby) are expected

-Being written in [Go](https://golang.org/) this server (in fact, the containing [`irma` binary](irma-cli.md)) additionally automatically has the following properties.
+Being written in [Go](https://golang.org/), this server (in fact, the containing [`irma` binary](irma-cli.md)) additionally automatically has the following properties.
 - Simple to install (one binary, no dependencies, cross platform) and/or compile
 - [Reproducible builds](https://www.gnu.org/software/mes/manual/html_node/Reproducible-Builds.html)
 - [API documentation](https://godoc.org/github.com/privacybydesign/irmago) (generated automatically from `master` branch)

 Referring to Go packages (i.e. folders) under [`irmago`](https://github.com/privacybydesign/irmago), the server is structured as follows.
-* `internal/servercore`: Go library implementing the HTTP endpoints for the IRMA protocol (in which the IRMA app is the client), and a Go API for requestors to manage sessons.
-Not meant for direct use, can instead be compiled to a C-compatible library (at `server/irmac`) for binding to other languages (Ruby, Python, Swift).
+* [`server/irmaserver`](irma-server-lib.md): Go library implementing the HTTP endpoints for the IRMA protocol (in which the IRMA app is the client), and a Go API for requestors to manage sessons. ([Godoc API documentation](https://godoc.org/github.com/privacybydesign/irmago/server/irmaserver))
-* [`server/irmaserver`](irma-server-lib.md): Go library wrapping the server and API implemented by `internal/servercore`.  ([Godoc API documentation](https://godoc.org/github.com/privacybydesign/irmago/server/irmaserver))
 * `server/requestorserver`: Go library wrapping `server/irmaserver`, exposing the requestor API as a second HTTP endpoint set under `/session` URLs instead of as Go functions (next to `/irma` for the IRMA app endpoints). ([Godoc API documentation](https://godoc.org/github.com/privacybydesign/irmago/server/requestorserver))
 * `irma`: executuable whose `server` commands wraps `server/requestorserver`.